feliperazeek/spark-algebird-amazon-wordcloud/README.md

   * Not using `PriorityQueue` because I needed the frequency.
   * `SketchMap` is slower than `TopCMS` (`0.3k writes/s` compared to `65k writes/s`).
   * `TopNCMS` computes heavy hitters incorrectly when combining instances with `++`, see [issue](https://github.com/twitter/algebird/issues/353) for more details.
 But it's potentially a pretty good option.
-  * Since `TopPctCMS` doesn't have the same issue that `TopPctCMS` has, that's what I decided to go with.
+  * Since `TopPctCMS` doesn't have the same issue that `TopNCMS` has, that's what I decided to go with.
   * Here's you can find some really good information on the different alternatives:
     * https://github.com/twitter/algebird/issues/360
     * http://twitter.github.io/algebird/index.html#com.twitter.algebird.TopNCMSMonoid